 And interestingly, Carla’s mouth became famous!
-The doctor now shares her case study around the world and helps other doctors apply what he learned.
+The doctor now shares her case study worldwide and helps other doctors apply what he learned.

-God is faithful and we are so thankful for his healing Carla’s mouth.
+God is faithful, and we are thankful for his healing Carla’s mouth.

 Through this and many other challenging circumstances, I’ve learned three principles about handling life’s problems:

-Trials Are Meant to Bring the Best Out of You: The Bible says, “Consider it a sheer gift, friends, when tests and challenges come at you from all sides.
-You know that under pressure, your faith-life is forced into the open and shows its true colors.
+- Trials Are Meant to Bring the Best Out of You: The Bible says, “Consider it a sheer gift, friends, when tests and challenges come at you from all sides.
+You know that your faith-life is forced into the open under pressure and shows its true colors.
 So, don’t try to get out of anything prematurely.
-Let it do its work so you become mature and well-developed, not deficient in any way.
+Let it do its work, so you become mature and well-developed, not deficient in any way.
 (James 1:2-4 – The Message).
 God brings trials into your life to separate the pure from the impure.
-He puts you in situations that reveal your true character (e.g., integrity), show your devotion to him, and to help your faith grow.
+He puts you in situations that reveal your true character (e.g., integrity), shows your devotion to him, and helps your faith grow.
 God wants the best of you.